What is Unconventional Cash Flow?

 - 2018: – 200,000

 The information above shows an unconventional cash flow profile for the company because of the series of cash flow direction changes.

 Unconventional cash flows are more difficult to deal with because they include more than one Internal Rate of Return (IRR).

 Unconventional Cash Flow and the Internal Rate of Return (IRR)

 The Internal Rate of Return (IRR) is a financial metric used for measuring cash flow.
 IRR is specifically utilized to evaluate acquisitions and other business investments.
 The metric can provide a general overview of a company’s financial status and help to predict future cash flows.

 A company with a conventional cash flow profile will normally show just a single IRR, but a company with an unconventional cash flow will demonstrate multiple IRRs.

 Note: Always be sure to use the more accurate XIRR instead of IRR in Excel.

 Here are the differences between conventional cash flow and unconventional cash flow:

 Conventional cash flow reflects only one direction in the cash flow of a company or organization.
 Usually, cash outflows occur only once – at the beginning of a project – after which, all cash flows are inflows.
 The initial outflow is, of course, the capital required for funding the project.
 The subsequent cash inflows represent revenue or profits received.
 There may be an initial cash inflow if the project is funded with capital borrowed from a bank or other financial institution.

-An outflow of all or part of the funding occurs when Company Z begins work on building the new branch office. flow.
+An outflow of all or part of the funding occurs when Company Z begins work on building the new branch office.
 Deposits, from revenues, that are made to repay the bank financing are recorded as cash inflow.
 When financing payments of either principal or interest are made to the back, such payments appear as cash outflows.

 Unconventional cash flow, on the other hand, reflects a series of cash flows in different directions over a period of time.
-Unconventional cash flow profiles are very common among businesses that require periodic maintenance of equipment.
+Such cash flow profiles are very common among businesses that require periodic maintenance of equipment.